 Added to this is the fact that the recent mini-budget introduced initiatives to help stimulate manufacturing jobs and skills, including a £2bn Kickstart job creation scheme aimed at encouraging 16-24 year olds into work.
 The Chancellor is also investing £111m to triple the number of traineeships, with businesses offered £1,000 for each trainee they take on (although the grant will be capped at 10 jobs per business).
 Additionally, businesses will receive up to £2,000 for every new apprentice under 25 they hire and £1,500 for every new apprentice above 25, along with an extra £32m in funding for the National Careers Service (which is expected to benefit around a quarter of a million young people).

 These initiatives are very welcome in enticing young people to enter and remain in the sector through training and apprenticeships and can certainly deliver longer term benefits.
 We need to be mindful, however, of other issues such as reskilling of older workers or developing skills pathways to help prepare our young people with the skills for future jobs which may not yet have been defined.

 In conclusion, the crisis has demonstrated to the wider public how exposed we might be if the manufacturing sector declines any further.
 If we want to be able to stand on our own feet, we need a new manufacturing sector based on effective deployment of technology, with a continuous stream of exciting young talent equipped with the mindset and skills to deliver the future.

-If you are in a business looking at how to put together and implement a training or skills development strategy or review your current plans, please contact Keith Butler at Wickland Westcott or Colin Gordon.
+Keith Butler is a consultant in our executive search team.
+If you are in a business looking at how to put together and implement a training or skills development strategy or review your current plans, please get in touch.